Physics-aware acquisition architecture enabling ultra-high-resolution, low-dose, real-time computational X-ray workflows

 VMS

-The VMS™ is designed to provide high-resolution dental imaging with an intuitive viewfinder that allows clinicians to aim and frame the radiograph before exposure, similar to using a digital camera.
-This approach is intended to simplify positioning, support more accurate image capture, and reduce the need for repeat radiographs
+The VMS™ is designed to provide high-resolution dental imaging with an intuitive viewfinder that allows clinicians to aim, position, and frame the radiograph before exposure, similar to using a digital camera.
+This approach is intended to simplify positioning, support more accurate image capture, reduce repeat radiographs, and improve workflow efficiency during clinical imaging procedures

 NFPD